Team Bartowski | Buy More | The CIA and Other Spies | FULCRUM | The Ring | Volkoff Industries | Everyone Else

 - Sanity Slippage: Upon finding out that his current lover killed his wife, he snapped, and could only cope with it through revenge and one power grab after another.

 - Suspiciously Similar Substitute: Largely averted, although he did come in very conveniently after Bryce's death.
-Word of God has it that the character was only created after Matt Bomer became unavailable.
-Yet his relationships with the other characters are quite different.
+While Word of God has it that the character was only created after Matt Bomer became unavailable, Shaw's relationships with the other characters is vastly different.
+And whilst their personalities are similar, both being a Romantic False Lead for Sarah who are aloof spies with hidden Adorkable qualities, the progression of their narratives diverge heavily since Shaw undergoes a FaceHeel Turn whilst Bryce made a Heroic Sacrifice because of his Undying Loyalty.

 - Tragic Villain: The show's ideal example.
 He was an excellent agent and an overall good man.
 But, like Chuck, he was far too emotional when doing his job.
 It's also evidently clear that he loved his late wife as deeply as Chuck loves Sarah.
 Unlike Chuck, however, Shaw let his emotions, and his inability to cope with the past, control and ultimate destroy him.
 By season 5, he crossed the line with his Sanity Slippage.